 The inspiration for this recipe is my One Pan Butternut Squash Gnocchi.
 It was one of my (and your!) absolute favorite dinners last fall.
 Like that recipe, this one cooks entirely in one skillet, includes hearty servings of vegetables and whole grains, and its flavors sing of crisp leaves, cozy sweaters, and all of fall’s greatest treasures.

 - Sweet Potatoes.
-Don’t tell butternut squash or pumpkins, but sweet potatoes might be my favorite fall vegetable.
+Don’t tell butternut squash or pumpkins, but sweet potatoes might be my favorite fall vegetable (hello, Healthy Sweet Potato Casserole).
 They’re rich in fiber, vitamins, antioxidants, and minerals.
 In this pasta, they become tender and add a subtle sweetness that you’ll want in every forkful.

 - Brussels Sprouts.
 My other favorite fall vegetable.
 Brussels sprouts and sweet potatoes are a classic, timeless combination.
 Brussels sprouts are naturally somewhat bitter, making them an ideal balance to the sweet potatoes.
 Plus, they contain omega-3 fatty acids, fiber, and vitamin C. For another recipe that combines the two, check out this top-rated Harvest Chicken Skillet.

 - Whole Wheat Pasta.
-Whenever possible, I use whole wheat pasta noodles in place of white noodles.
+Whenever possible, I use whole wheat pasta noodles in place of white noodles (as in this Ricotta Pasta).
 Whole grains are richer in fiber and nutrients.
 In fully flavored pasta recipes like this one, the swap is imperceptible.

 - Red Onion + Garlic.
 These caramelize with the Brussels sprouts as they sauté and give the pasta a well-rounded flavor.

 - Dried Cranberries.
-Ruby jewels that make the pasta super pretty (it would be a total looker on a Thanksgiving table), add texture, and provide a touch of tangy sweetness.
+Not just for Crock Pot Stuffing, these ruby jewels make the pasta super pretty (it would be a total looker on a Thanksgiving table), add texture, and provide a touch of tangy sweetness.

 - Sage.
 The quintessential fall herb.
 It tastes fantastic with sweet potatoes and is ideal for making buttery pasta sauces.